kmarkus/lsdbus/README.md

   desirable to get the variant in its raw table form (e.g. when the identical value needs to be returned).
 For that case, the "raw" methods `callr` (and `testmsgr`) can be used.
+- the tables of deserialized arrays, stucts and variants each have a metatable with the `__name` field set to the respective type.
+This permits identiying the original type after the conversion to Lua.

 ### Client API